Skip to main content

 Files Affected

-• New files: only if a deferred narration-safe or annotation surface needs dedicated DTO / UI support; otherwise none.
+• New files: only if annotation/player-note support or richer metadata handling needs dedicated DTO / UI support; otherwise none.

 • Modified files: